Trucker Mobile Phone Plans

 Careful consideration should be given to the following:

-•Do your runs take you across country?
 If so; you will want to select a plan from a national company without long distance and roaming charges.
 Beware of companies who don’t charge you roaming charges for their cell towers but do charge you when your phone call has to connect through a competitor’s cell tower.
 You could see charges of .50 cents per minute and more that you were not expecting.

-A national plan such as Cingular’s family plan could be the way to go if you want to stay in touch easier with family and friends.
+A national plan such as AT&T’s family plan could be the way to go if you want to stay in touch easier with family and friends.
 The second cell phone in the plan could be left with a wife, other family member or a friend.

 Remember, once you sign the contact you will be stuck.

-•What are your communication habits?
 Free weekend minutes and a 5000 minute allowance at night are great but what are your communication needs during the week day?

 Are you an independent trucker who will be using the cell phone frequently during the day trying to find loads, getting directions, using email and faxing contracts?
-Maybe you’re a company driver who was not given a company cell phone but find yourself always using your own personal cell phone to find a

-location.
 Maybe you’re calling back home during the work day more than you anticipated.

 Think hard about the minutes that you may use for each work day in the month.
 Selecting too small of a weekday minutes package will cost you dearly because of the higher rate per minute they charge after going over your monthly weekday allotment.

 It’s almost like you are penalized severely for not choosing the right minute package once you discover the next level minute package would have been cheaper in the first place.

-Better yet, try to customize your plan to allow you to make a decision around mid month to give back any excess unused minutes that you don’t think will be needed to get through the month.
-Some plans will allow you to go on line to adjust your minutes needed.
+Better yet, try to customize your plan to allow you to make a decision around mid month to give back any excess unused minutes that you don’t think will be needed to get you through the month.

-$100 a month in your pocket instead of their pocket by monitoring your minute usage.
+It could mean keeping $75 to $100 a month in your pocket instead of their pocket by monitoring your minute usage.

 If you don’t want to monitor your minutes that close, choose a plan that will allow the unused minutes of a higher monthly minute package to roll over to the next month.

 •If you are a trucker who travels regionally, you may save money by going with a regional cellular carrier who resells minutes bought at a discount rate from the large cell phone carriers.
-Listed below are several to check to see if they can fit your strategy to have good trucker mobile phone plans that save you money.

 •Decide if you should purchase a locked cell phone versus an unlocked cell phone.
 A locked cell phone may be cheaper to purchase because the carrier subsidizes the cost of the cell phone.
 However, use is limited only to that specific cellular carrier to keep you as their customer.